saurav475/saurav475/README.md

 Full-stack Developer
 --------------------

 I am a skilled web developer and designer with extensive experience in the information technology and services industry.
 I have expertise in various technologies such as JavaScript, Typescript, Node.js (Hapi.js, Express.js), React.js (Next.js), MongoDB, MySQL, jQuery, AWS, Docker, CI/CD, and automation testing (Cypress, Jest, Playwright).
-My strong educational background includes a Bachelor of Technology (B.Tech.) in Computer Science from Galgotias University.
+My strong educational background includes a Bachelor of Technology (B.Tech.) in Computer Science from IEM, Kolkata

 * 🌍  I'm based in Kolkata, India
 * ✉️  You can contact me at [sauravchoudhury541@gmail.com](mailto:sauravchoudhury541@gmail.com)